 If you actually read through all this, now have all you need to know to go from a "pissed off" customer to "getting the best deal" customer.

 This reviewer shared experience about fair pricing and wants this business to read this review and look into the issue (if any).
-This person is overall satisfied with Sirius Xm Radio. the best about positive experience from Sirius Xm Radio was howard stern.
+This person is overall satisfied with Sirius Xm Radio.
+The most disappointing about positive experience at Sirius Xm Radio was horrible customer service , but reviewer liked howard stern.
 Reviewer wants customer support to reach our to him or her for further discussion of this matter.

 Also, you can continue reading comments about Sirius Xm Radio.